paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - [before 2020-02-11](#before-2020-02-11)
   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

+# 2020-07-21 through 2020-07-28
+## Questions
+Follow up on polynomial expansion
+- have you made any progress on investigating polynomial_expansion?
+Why is port4 the most saturated?
+Why when switching to clang++, port 0 and 1 are the most saturated?

+These questions all focus on how we should report per-thread saturation
+- Several questions on making things per-thread
+  - for computation (flop rates, instruction decoding, etc) it's pretty easy to create an estimate for the maximum possible rate.
+However, it gets more difficult with memory
+  - only one core can control the memory controller...
+I guess there's no way to split up expected bandwidth between four cores, then.
+Is that right?
+    - should we use a counter like "mem_instr_retired" to estimate pressure on the memory?
+That could be done per-core.
+But then how will we know if something will miss the TLB?
+  - For L1 and L2 cache, bandwidth varies widely between two threads on the same core.
+If we use both threads, one will have 1.5-2.0x the bandwidth of the other.
+  - L3 cahce, which is shared by all cores, has similar patterns of variation but even greater magnitudes.
+One thread will report 16 GB/s of bandwidth while the other only reports 2 GB/s
+- does it make sense to just run a single-threaded benchmark and use that as the reference, even though we expect that performance to be much higher than all threads are capable of simultaneously?

+Miscellaneous questions
+- does it make sense to provide an average saturation across all threads?
+- should `#define` or `const` be used?
+My instinct is `const` because then you get type-checking.
+- all the performance monitoring tools I've seen are written in C, presumably because they are used by C programmers as well as C++ programmers.
+I seem to remember that we decided to use C++ at the beginning. why not C?
+Do you think we'll have to port this to C at some point in the future?

 # 2020-07-14 through 2020-07-21
 ## Questions